Affirmative Action Discriminates Against White Men? Give Me a Break!

 about being a white male.
 It means taking one's membership in the default race and gender for

 granted.
-This white privilege is in marked contrast to
+This male privilege is in marked contrast to

 the thousands of women annually who discover, once the highly secretive corporate salary